Ensuring Effective Eye Care in Children

 - Not being able to focus

-- Poor ability in tracking or following an object
+- Poor ability to track or follow an object

 - Abnormal alignment or movement of the eyes